vsoch/proposal-jekyll/docs/pages/index.md

 {% endif %}

-{% include callout.html text="I fell in love with this template as soon as I saw it, and knew that I wanted others to be empowered to use it." %}
+{% include callout.html text="Hey, check out our proposals above!
+We definitely are looking forward to your feedback." %}

 For getting started with development, see the {% include doc.html name="Getting Started" path="getting-started" %} page.
 Would you like to request a feature or contribute?
 [Open an issue]({{ site.repo }}/issues)